cnag-aat/assembly_pipeline/README.md

 -- Use the resulting file for assembly and/or polishing

-1.3 Using the option ```--ont-filtered {FILE}```.
+1.3 Using the option ```--ont-filt {FILE}```.
 It will use this file as the output from filtlong and will skip the preprocessing steps and directly use it for assembly and/or polishing.

 2- 10X data

+2.1 Using the  ```--raw-10X {DIR}``` and ``` --10X-list``` options:

+It will take each basename in the list to get the corresponding fastqs from the directory and run longranger on them.
+Afterwards, it will build meryldbs for each "barcoded" file.
+Finally, it will concatenate all the meryldbs and "barcoded" files.
+Resulting "barcoded" file will be used for polishing.

+2.2 Using the ``--processed-10X {DIR}`` parameter.
+This directory can already be there or be produced by the pipeline as described in step 2.1.
+Once all the "barcoded" fastq files are there, meryldbs will be built for each "barcoded" file.
+Finally, it will concatenate all the meryldbs and "barcoded" files.
+Resulting "barcoded" file will be used for polishing.

+2.3 Using the ``--10X`` option.
+The argument would be the path to the concatenated ".barcoded" file that needs to be used for polishing.
+If the pre-concatenated files are not given, meryldbs will be directly generated with this file, but it may run out of memory.

 # List of steps currently implemented: